-Using Software Assurance to upgrade directly through Microsoft means that you don't need to request the new version of SQL Server through TechSoup if you use Software Assurance through Microsoft to upgrade, and it won't count as an additional title toward your two-year title limit.
+If you have active Software Assurance for your SQL Server licenses, you don't need to request the new version of SQL Server through TechSoup if you use Software Assurance through Microsoft to upgrade, and it won't count as an additional title toward your two-year title limit.

 CALs work for the version equal to or earlier than their server software.
 They must be upgraded only for use with newer server software.
 When you upgrade to the next version of SQL Server, you will also need to use Software Assurance to upgrade the CALs.
 CALs offered through TechSoup are always for the currently offered version.

 For more information about Software Assurance, see Software Assurance Benefits Included with Microsoft Donations